Visible Greenness Exposure

 is faster than terra::extract

-when using a matrix.
+when used with a matrix.

 rasterprofile <- function(r, x0, y0, x1, y1, resolution){